 Change can make or break us.
 Being flexible and adaptable helps us survive and thrive.
 When we’re rigid and unmoving we perish.
 It’s evolution.

 The winds of change can take us to new places and help us discover our hidden courage and talents.
-Changes in our lives that may at first seem like a threat, offer new possibilities and are opportunities for us to move on and grow beyond our self-induced limits.
+Changes in our lives that may at first seem like a threat, offer new possibilities and are opportunities for us to move on and grow beyond our self-imposed limits.

 Sometimes it’s best just to let go of something and get caught up in the breeze.